danielw97/stardew-access/docs/changelogs/latest.md

 - Retrieve tile information on maps via `TileDesc` tile property.
 This property can be used in custom maps to describe undetected tiles.
 - Tracked anvil and solar panel as machines
+- Added `Active` suffix to pressed pressure pads

 ### Guides And Docs

 - Added a fishing guide to the docs.
 This explains how to fish as a blind Stardew Access player and offers recommendations and resources to make the fishing minigame less painful.
-- added a features showcase and installation section with links to setup instructions and Accessible Stardew Setup to readme.md
+- Added a features showcase and installation section with links to setup instructions and Accessible Stardew Setup to readme.md
-- broke out docs/guides.md into docs/guides with several files containing guides on various aspects of playing Stardew Valley
+- Broke out docs/guides.md into docs/guides with several files containing guides on various aspects of playing Stardew Valley
-- modified relevant page links in all docs files to point to the new guides subdirectory
+- Modified relevant page links in all docs files to point to the new guides subdirectory
-- added official guide heading to the readme to give users easy access to the new guides
+- Added official guide heading to the readme to give users easy access to the new guides
-- - created docs/guides/guides-home.md to serve as the main page for all guides
+- Created docs/guides/guides-home.md to serve as the main page for all guides
-- created docs/guides/mining-guide.md for a future mining guide in progress
+- Created docs/guides/mining-guide.md for a future mining guide in progress
-- added the fishing guide back into docs/guides/general-guides.md
+- Added the fishing guide back into docs/guides/general-guides.md
-- added guides for the mines, quarry mine, skull cavvern, and relevant ancillary info to docs/guides/mining-guides.md
+- Added guides for the mines, quarry mine, skull cavvern, and relevant ancillary info to docs/guides/mining-guides.md

 ### Misc